saltstack/salt/doc/topics/cloud/aws.rst

 turn corresponds to the IAM role.
 Any software that runs on the EC2 instance is able to access AWS using the permissions associated with the IAM role.

-Scaffolding the profile is a 2 steps configurations:
+Scaffolding the profile is a 2-step configuration process:

  1. Configure an IAM Role from the `IAM Management Console`_.
  2. Attach this role to a new profile.
 It can be done with the `AWS CLI`_: